 Please bring any past medical or psychiatric records, including copies of laboratory or other tests.

 It is important that minors are accompanied by a parent or legal guardian.
 No prescription changes or refills will be given without the consent of a parent or legal guardian.

 Minds That Matter is open Monday through Thursday for appointments and phone calls.
-The office hours are: Monday 9:00 am to 2:00pm with a lunch break from 12:30 pm to 1:00 pm; Tuesday – Thursday 8:30am to 6:00pm, with a lunch break from 1:30pm to 2:30pm; and closed Friday.
+The office hours are: Monday 9:00 am to 1:00pm; Tuesday – Thursday 8:30am to 5:30pm, with a lunch break from 2:25pm to 3:25pm; and closed Friday.
 All messages will be addressed during regular office hours.

 The best way to get answers to your questions is to schedule an appointment with Dr. Khanna.
 Routine and treatment questions should be limited to your scheduled appointments.
 Your questions and concerns will be fully explored during these sessions.

 During regular business hours, a medical assistant can address specific issues, if necessary.

 If calling after hours, you will have option to speak to the physician in an urgent crisis only.

 If you feel that you are in an emergent situation, call 911 or get to your closest emergency room for care.

 Frequent and/or lengthy phone calls will be billed for that additional time and effort.